wh-alice/mig_visualstudio/vs/workflow-designer/how-to--add-a-new-item-to-a-workflow-project--legacy-.md

 ---
-title: "How to: Add a New Item to a Workflow Project (Legacy) | hehe" ms.custom: "" ms.date: "10/20/2016" ms.prod: ".net-framework-4.6"
+title: "How to: Add a New Item to a Workflow Project (Legacy)" ms.custom: "" ms.date: "10/20/2016" ms.prod: ".net-framework-4.6"